11.6. operator=

 Review

-Assigning one object to another is a fundamental operation, which means that it is both an import operation and handled automatically by the compiler - the compiler automatically creates an overloaded assignment operator function.
-The compiler-created function is simple and based on a general algorithm that performs a byte-wise copy of the original object into the memory allocated for the second object.
-The next figure illustrates a possible implementation.
+Assigning one object to another is a fundamental operation, so the compiler automatically creates an overloaded assignment operator.
+The compiler-created operator is simple and based on a general algorithm that copies each field or member variable of the original object into the memory allocated for the other object.
+The following figure illustrates two possible implementations, but they only work with simple classes without pointer members.

 {